HaxeCheckstyle/docs/haxe-checkstyle/setup.md

-[--default-config] <path> : Generate a default config and exit [-nostyle]                : To omit styling in output summary [-show-missing-checks]    : Show checks missing from active config [-report]                 : Show report [DEPRECATED]
+[--default-config] <path> : Generate a default config and exit [-nostyle]                : To omit styling in output summary [-show-missing-checks]    : Show checks missing from active config [-checkerthreads] <num>   : Sets the number of checker threads [-nothreads]              : Do not use checker threads [-report]                 : Show report [DEPRECATED]
 ```